-A small portion of the plan area in the southeastern area is part of the Cedar Creek Drainage Basin.
+A small portion of the plan area in the southeastern area is part of the Cedar Creek Drainage Basin (i.e. Goose Creek Sub-Basin).
 On-site runoff enters Goose Creek, which flows from west to east, crossing Highway 99W and reaching Cedar Creek.
 The Stormwater Master Plan notes that Chicken and Cedar Creeks have been identified by the Environmental Protection Agency (EPA) as providing habitat for anadromous fish listed as threatened under the Federal Endangered Species Act.